razemauze/alternative/README.md

 The size of Minified Alternative is: __~62 kB__.
 The size of Minified and Gzipped Alternative is: __~5 kB__.

-As an alternative to Bootstrap and Flexbox Grid, Alternative, uses some of the same methods, but gives you, as a developer, more possibilities to customize and style you website.
+As an alternative to Bootstrap and Flexbox Grid, Alternative, uses some of the same methods, but gives you, as a developer, more possibilities to customize and style your website.

 You can download the CSS- og SCSS-files and import them directly into your project, or use this repository as CDN.
 CDN: `https://cdn.jsdelivr.net/gh/razemauze/alternative@v1.0/css/alternative.css`